nghiant2710/docs/beaglebone-green-wifi-python/README-short.txt

-The Python buildpack image for Python apps for Beaglebone Green.
+The Python buildpack image for Python apps for Beaglebone Green Wireless.